kamilanigmetzianova/practical-test/README.md

 - POST **/api/transaction/withdraw** - withdraw money
 - POST **/api/transaction/transfer** - transfer money from one account to another (could be replaced by combination of deposit and withdraw operations, but decided to go a separate way for ability of further expansion)

 Visit Swagger for more detailed API description (link http://localhost:8080/swagger-ui.html).
 You can interact with API using Swagger HTTP requests.
+Data storage filled with initial beneficiaries, accounts and transactions.
+Default PinCode is **1111**.